-Aimed at turning cassava waste into wealth, the Oyo State Government in South West Nigeria, has partnered with African Development Bank (AfDB), through the International Livestock Research Institute (ILRI) and the Research Program on Roots, Tubers and Banana.
+Aimed at turning cassava waste into wealth, the Oyo State Government in South West Nigeria, has partnered with African Development Bank through Livestock Compact of Technologies for Agricultural Transformation (TAAT) and the Research Program on Roots, Tubers and Banana.

 The partnership came to the fore at a stakeholders’ forum involving cassava farmers, livestock farmers, feed millers, and cattle herders on equipment demonstration for cassava peels processing yesterday, at the International Institute for Tropical Africa, Ibadan.

 The Forum according to the Special Adviser on Intervention funds and Development Partners, Oyo state, Mrs. Bukola Adebusuyi was to avail farmers across the State, the opportunity to witness the practical demonstration of how to process cassava peels into livestock feed ingredients for ruminant and non-ruminant animals.